HeliosProfiles/DCS-OH6A-Profile-by-MadKreator37/README.md

 1: Remove the folder containing  files to manually replace.
 Profile will install a new folder with the patches included and will automatically apply them via "DCS Additional Viewports", when you Revert and Install patches.

+### CHANGELOG FROM 1.0.6

+1: Fixed missing image file path in controls indicators

 ### ENJOY!